KXzeno/WorKx/content/updates/optimizing-schedule/index.md

 Almost half a year of neglect.

-Though, the faculty of generating interesting dialogue had been, and will never be, disowned.
+Though, the faculty of generating interesting dialogue had never been, and will never be, disowned.
 After finally settling with better conditions, which includes complete accessibility to my work station, I plan to share products of the mind in a structural manner.
 To identify a proper pace, I will start off with one article every Friday.

 I will break tradition for this moment since I thirst for improvement, I will post an article later some time today.